DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Experiments

 \subsection{Results and Discussions}

-\paragraph{Is the hierarchical modeling effective?} To answer this question we define a ``flattened'' version of our Progress Tracker (flat-PT) by replacing the hierarchical RNN with a vanilla RNN that learns a single shared latent space to model the section-slide-object structure.
-The flat-PT contains a single GRU and a two-layer MLP with a ternary decision head that learns a policy $\zeta$ to predict an action $a_t=\{ \texttt{[NEW\_SECTION]}, \texttt{[NEW\_SLIDE]}, \texttt{[NEW\_OBJ]} \}$.
+\paragraph{Is the Hierarchical Modeling Effective?} We define a ``flattened'' version of our PT (flat-PT) by replacing the hierarchical RNN with a vanilla RNN that learns a single shared latent space to model the section-slide-object structure.
+The flat-PT contains a single GRU and a two-layer MLP with a ternary decision head that learns to predict an action $a_t=\{ \texttt{[NEW\_SECTION]},$ $\texttt{[NEW\_SLIDE]},$ $\texttt{[NEW\_OBJ]} \}$.
 For a fair comparison, we increase the number of hidden units in the baseline GRU to 512 (ours is 256) so the model capacities are roughly the same between the two.

 First, we compare the structural similarity between the generated and the ground-truth slide decks.
-For this, we build a list of tokens indicating a section-slide-object structure (e.g., $\texttt{[SEC]}, \texttt{[SLIDE]}, \texttt{[OBJ]}, ..., \texttt{[SLIDE]}, ...$) and compare the lists using the longest common subsequence (LCS).
-Our hierarchical approach achieves 64.15\% vs. the flat approach 51.72\%, suggesting that ours was able to learn the structure better than baseline.
+For this, we build a list of tokens indicating a section-slide-object structure (e.g., $\texttt{[SEC]}, \texttt{[SLIDE]}, \texttt{[OBJ]}, ..., \texttt{[SLIDE]}, ...$) and compare the lists using the LCS.
+Our hierarchical approach achieves 64.15\% vs. the flat-PT 51.72\%, suggesting that ours was able to learn the structure better than baseline.

-Table~\ref{table:overall} (a) and (b) compare the two models on the four metrics introduced in Sec.~\ref{sec:eval}.
+Table~\ref{table:overall} (a) and (b) compare the two models on the four metrics.
 The results show that ours outperforms flat-PT across all metrics.
-The flat-PT achieves slightly better performance on ROUGE-SL without the slide-length term (w/o SL), which is the same as ROUGE-L. This suggests that ours generates a slide structure more similar to the ground-truth than the flat approach.
+The flat-PT achieves slightly better performance on ROUGE-SL without the slide-length term (w/o SL), which is the same as ROUGE-L. This suggests that ours generates a slide structure more similar to the ground-truth.

-\paragraph{A deeper look into the content similarity loss} We ablate different terms in the content similarity loss (Eq.~\ref{eq:loss-c}) to understand their individual effectiveness; shown in Table~\ref{table:overall}.
+\paragraph{A Deeper Look into the Content Similarity Loss.} We ablate different terms in the content similarity loss (Eq.~\ref{eq:loss-c}) to understand their individual effectiveness in Table~\ref{table:overall}.

 \textbf{PAR.} The paraphrasing loss improves text quality in slides; see the ROUGE-SL scores of (b) vs. (c), and (d) vs. (e).
-It also improves the TFR metric because any improvement in text quality will benefit text-image relevance.
+It also improves the TFR metric because any improvement in text quality will benefit text-figure relevance.

-\textbf{TIM.} The text-image matching loss improves the figure quality; see (b) vs. (d) and (c) vs. (e).
+\textbf{TIM.} The text-figure matching loss improves the figure quality; see (b) vs. (d) and (c) vs. (e).
 It particularly improves LC-FS precision with a moderate drop in recall rate, indicating the model added more correct figures.
 TIM also improves ROUGE-SL because it helps constrain the multimodal embedding space, resulting in better selection of text.